 The Town's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-We did not audit the Town's responses and, accordingly, we express no opinion on them.
+The Town's response was not subjected to the auditing procedures applied in the audit of the financial statements.